Aviation Management & Operations

 |Hispanic or Latino||87|

-Americans aren’t the only ones with an interest in Aviation/Airway Management and Operations.
+Students from other countries are interested in Aviation/Airway Management and Operations, too.
 About 4.7% of those with this major are international students.

 How Much Do Aviation Management & Operations Majors Make?